 The Practice of the Early Christians

 Christians in the first century had already developed the practice of reading, copying, and distributing these inspired letters among the churches.
 In his letter to the Colossians, Paul writes: “And when this letter has been read among you, have it also read in the church of the Laodiceans; and see that you also read the letter from Laodicea” (Colossians 4:16).
 Furthermore, when Paul wrote his first letter to the Corinthians he not only had them in mind but also “all those everywhere who call upon the name of our Lord Jesus Christ” (1 Corinthians 1:2).
-Lastly, the letter sent to Gentile brethren (non-Jews) in Antioch, Syria, and Cilicia (Acts 15:23-29) is later referred to in Acts 21:25, even though several months or even years had passed.
+Lastly, the letter sent to Christians in Antioch, Syria, and Cilicia (Acts 15:23-29) is later referred to in Acts 21:25, even though several months or even years had passed.

-God has conveyed his message in written form and encouraged his faithful servants to make copies and distribute them so that we might know his will today!
+God has conveyed his message in written form and encouraged his faithful servants to make copies and distribute them so that we might know His will today!
 He wishes to speak to you by means of this revelation.
 Have you read it?